-6 We live in an amazing world.
-Yes, it's a living planet, which sometimes bursts into frightening destructive power, but its resources are immense-and it is just beautiful!
+We live in an amazing world.
+Yes, it's a living planet, which sometimes shows frightening destructive power, but its resources are immense-and it is just beautiful!
 There are many beautiful places in Liberton, and most of the pictures on these sheets are taken near here.
 This planet is a great, God-filled gift ours to care for.
 We can call it "home".
 What a blessing!
 What a responsibility!
 We know that our planet is being damaged by our lifestyle-things need to change.
 We know that everybody is not well fed and sheltered.
-It is vital that the nations unite in action to produce real change although we know from COP 26 last November that this is not straightforward.
 It's easy to think we can't make a difference, but the responsibility falls on each of us to change the way we live, to support aid agencies in their campaigns, to pray for the leaders of the nations, to pray for change.
 Are you doing all you can?
-Liberton Kirk now has an ECO Champion-do you read what she has to say in the magazine?
+Liberton Kirk is now an ECO Congregation which means that everybody in any way connected with it has a particular responsibility.
 You might like to pray this prayer:

 Thank you, God, for the wonderful world you created as our home help us to play our part in caring for it and looking after its resources help all its people to be united in their care for each other.
-Please guide the leaders of the nations to keep promises made at COP 26.
-"You made him (man, mankind) ruler over the works of your hands; you put everything under his feet." (found in the Bible at Psalm 8, verse 6) Station 7 is behind the cairn on your right
+Please guide the leaders of the nations to keep promises and take action.
+"You made him (man, mankind) ruler over the works of your hands; you put everything under his feet." (found in the Bible at Psalm 8, verse 6) Station 8 is at the centre front of the church